HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 How to cook perfectly golden-brown seared pork chops in 5 easy steps:

-Step 1
+Warm – Step 1

-Step 2
+Season – Step 2

-• Pat the chops dry using a paper towel and generously season them on both sides for flavor.
+• Pat the chops dry using a paper towel and generously season them (on both sides) for flavor.

-Step 3
+Preheat – Step 3

-Step 4
+Sear – Step 4

 • Without moving the chops, sear them until golden-browned and crisp, about 4-5 minutes.
 Resist the urge to move the pork chops around or look underneath as the crust develops.
 They will gently release from the pan when they are ready to turn.
-If the pork chops are sticking to the pan, give them another minute or two to get a little crispier and release.
+If the pork chops are sticking to the pan, give them another minute (or two) to get a little crispier and release.

-Step 5
+Turn, Sear, Check – Step 5

 3-Minute Rest, Then Serve.